vespa-engine/blog/_posts/2022-06-07-vespa-hybrid-billion-scale-vector-search.md

 implementing phased ranking heuristic.

 ### Vespa deployment specification (services.xml)
-For our experiments we use multiple clusters in the same Vespa application:
+For our experiments we use multiple stateless and stateful Vespa clusters in the same Vespa application.
+Everything is is configured using [Vespa services.xml](https://cloud.vespa.ai/en/reference/services).

 * A stateless `feed` container cluster handling feed operations running a custom document processor which searches the HNSW graph for non-centroid vectors.